PREGNANCY

 Premature Labour

-What happens when I go into Premature Labour?
+What happens If I go into Premature Labour?

 For most expectant mothers, pregnancy lasts to full term, but sometimes baby unexpectedly arrives earlier.
 If your body goes into labour after week 20 but before week 37 of pregnancy it is called premature labour.